siemens/.github/SECURITY.md

 Please provide a detailed description of the issue, the steps to reproduce it, the affected versions and, if already available, a proposal for a fix.
 You should receive a response within 5 working days.
 If for some reason you do not, please follow up via email to ensure we received your original message.

-If the issue is confirmed as a vulnerability by us, we will publish an advisory on (e.g. on GitHub) and give credits for your report if desired.
-We follow the coordinated vulnerability disclosure model and kindly ask you to help us define the appropriate disclosure timeline.
+If the issue is confirmed as a vulnerability by us, we will publish an advisory (e.g. on GitHub) and give credits for your report if desired.
+We follow the coordinated vulnerability disclosure model and will define an appropriate disclosure timeline together with you.